ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Introduction

 \section{Introduction}

 In today's fast-paced cybersecurity landscape, security analysts are continuously challenged to understand and mitigate newly discovered threats in real-time \cite{okutan2023empirical}.
 Common Vulnerabilities and Exposures (CVEs) \cite{CVE} serve as a critical framework for identifying and detecting known vulnerabilities.
-With over 300,000 CVEs cataloged since 1999, the sheer volume makes it increasingly difficult and time-consuming for analysts to detect patterns and respond effectively to new and emerging threats, particularly when faced with unknown vulnerabilities.
-Public vulnerability databases, such as the NIST National Vulnerability Database (NVD) \cite{nvd2024} and privately maintained repositories, predominantly rely on labor-intensive manual processes to analyze and categorize vulnerabilities.
-This reliance on human effort can lead to delays in identifying and addressing potential threats, making it difficult to keep pace with the rapidly evolving threat landscape, where timely analysis is critical for effective mitigation \cite{okutan2023empirical}.
+With over 300,000 CVEs cataloged since 1999, the sheer volume makes it increasingly difficult and time-consuming for analysts to detect patterns and respond effectively to emerging threats.
+Public vulnerability databases, such as the NIST National Vulnerability Database (NVD) \cite{nvd2024}, predominantly rely on labor-intensive manual processes to analyze and categorize vulnerabilities.
+This reliance on human effort can cause delays in threat identification and response, which makes it difficult to keep pace with the rapidly evolving threat landscape \cite{okutan2023empirical}.

 For example, the \textit{CVE-2024-0302} is a critical vulnerability that, if left unchecked, could lead to deserialization of untrusted data.
 To mitigate this vulnerability, fields should be made transient to be protected from deserialization.
-However, protecting an enterprise network necessitates discovering which vulnerabilities are relevant by combing through over 300,000 threats aggregated in these databases with more added each day.
-Separate mitigation databases, such as Common Weakness Enumeration (CWE) \cite{cwe2024}, must be explored to identify, implement, and deploy mitigations to the system.
-Due to the sheer volume of information, manually identifying and mitigating threats is challenging.
-In addition, automating the identification and mitigation process is essential for reducing the risk and enhancing overall resilience.
+However, protecting an enterprise network necessitates discovering which vulnerabilities are relevant by combing through over 300,000 threats aggregated in these databases, with more added each day.
+Separate mitigation databases, such as the Common Weakness Enumeration (CWE) \cite{cwe2024}, must also be explored to identify, implement, and deploy mitigations to the system.
+Due to the sheer volume of information, manually identifying and mitigating threats is challenging, and automating the identification and mitigation process is essential to reduce risk and improve overall resilience.